james1993/PolityInterpreter/README.md

 # PolityInterpreter
-Interpreter for the Polity language
+Interpreter for the dynamically-typed Polity language.